 Not near consensus: No change to standard.

-The trac ticket is then closed by the moderator stating the outcome.
+The GitHub issue is then closed by the moderator stating the outcome.

 If the change is accepted, the standard document should be updated, the CF convention version number incremented, and the conformance document updated.